 Perhaps the most impressive use of Bronson Canyon is in Sam Peckinpah’s wonderful Ride the High Country (1962).
 When bad weather forced his film unit down from the real Sierra Nevadas after only a few days, Peckinpah’s crafty art director turned the whole of the Quarry, minus the caves themselves, into the gold rush tent-town of Coarse Gold.
 Mariette Hartley’s Wedding Ride procession with the Hammond Brothers leads down the middle of the Canyon to Kate’s Place, the brothel at the far end.
 The entire Quarry can’t be as long as a football field, but with the right lenses it looks enormous.

 Until a few years ago there remained a flattened area where Kate’s Place once stood; a tree grows there now.
-Back at the entrance to the Quarry, under the hillside cleft seen in Invasion of the Body Snatchers, is where the Hammond claim itself was filmed — the family of miners led by James Drury.
+Back at the entrance to the Quarry, under the hillside cleft seen in Invasion of the Body Snatchers is where the Hammond claim itself was filmed — the family of miners led by James Drury.
 In the morning light, with soapsuds for melting snow, the Quarry matches perfectly with Peckinpah’s real High Sierra locations.
 Good show.

 To the right of Kate’s Place in the South corner of the Quarry is where the spherical alien ship hovers in Allied Artists’ The Cosmic Man (1959).
 It was a practical effect; they apparently hung a big prop ball without having to worry about it being blown around by the wind.
-As the Quarry is almost entirely closed off, there’s not much of a breeze inside.
+As the Quarry is almost entirely closed off there’s usually not much of a breeze inside.
 The effect is actually quite good.

 No breeze, no gawkers, protection from traffic noise — Bronson Caverns is an ideal spot to film ‘generic rugged desert locations.’
 The road up to the site is good and there’s ample parking out front.
 We even saw fire hydrants on the way up — if they’re functional there might even be a water supply.
 The Quarry has no bad angles spoiled by power lines or radio antennas.
 I’m convinced that the concluding firefight in Men in War arranged for an extra-long filming day by shooting the West side of the Quarry in the morning, and after the sun shifted the shadows in the afternoon, switching to the East side.

-On the afternoon photographer Allan Peach and I last visited (Labor Day 2018, actually) some visitors had created a circular rock pattern in the center of the Quarry floor, pretty much exactly where Roger Corman placed his ‘three wise men’ in Teenage Caveman.
+On the afternoon photographer Allan Peach and I last visited (Labor Day 2018) some visitors had created a circular rock pattern in the center of the Quarry floor, pretty much exactly where Roger Corman placed his ‘three wise men’ in Teenage Caveman.
 It may just have been an isolated expression of creativity, or perhaps it was left over from somebody’s movie?
 It’s hard to say.

 Obviously, Savant’s memory of films shot at Bronson Canyon is overloaded with his own personal taste.
 Various lists of titles that made use of the location are online; the late Bill Warren often talked about compiling a master list.
-The beloved monsters prowling here just outside the main tunnel exit, are (just above) Bernard Kowalski’s Night of the Blood Beast (1958) and (just below) Bruno veSota’s Invasion of the Star Creatures (1962), with its alien monsters sewn together from potato sacks.
+The beloved monsters prowling just outside the main tunnel exit, are (just above) Bernard Kowalski’s Night of the Blood Beast (1958) and (just below) Bruno veSota’s Invasion of the Star Creatures (1962), with its alien monsters sewn together from potato sacks.

 It’s Visual Aid time.